-1. Be eligible to receive shared leave from the USSLP when the employee’s monthly military salary (as defined in WAC 357-31-650) is less than the employee’s state monthly salary (as defined in WAC 357-31-650).
-However, up to eight hours per month may be used from the pool, for the purpose of continuing medical benefits regardless of the employee’s state and military leave.
+1. Be eligible to receive shared leave from the USSLP when the employee’s monthly military salary is less than the employee’s state monthly salary (as defined in WAC 357-31-650).
+However, eight hours or more per month may be used from the pool, for the purpose of continuing medical benefits regardless of the employee’s state and military leave.

-2. Apply for USSLP by using the USSLP-Recipient From and respond to or attach information as required on the form.
+2. Apply for USSLP by using the USSLP-Recipient Form and respond to or attach information as required on the form located on the Human Resources (HR) webpage.

 3. Report to the Washington Military Department any change to their military status or orders of state monthly salary which could affect the amount of the USSLP they are eligible to receive.